-Recommendation Cabinet Response Cabinet Agreed Actions/Timelines Lead Cabinet Member/Officer directorates using the same presentation template.
-2. Cabinet Members should revisit their Chairman of the scrutiny committee will help ensure that paperwork is provided in the most suitable format and detail. d) All directorates provided a slide pack of information for the scrutiny committee in a broadly consistent format.
+Recommendation Cabinet Response Cabinet Agreed Actions/Timelines Lead Cabinet Member/Officer directorates usir presentation ter - Chairman of the scrutiny committee will help ensure that paperwork is provided in the most suitable format and detail.d) All directorates provided a slide pack of information for the scrutiny committee in a broadly consistent format.
 The level of detail included will be discussed with the Chairman of the Committee.
-The budget assumptions have been kept under constant review as the The final budget Martin Tett, Leader/ budget assumptions and outcomes for the current year prior to the final budget being presented to Full Council for approval, particularly the assumptions around income for 2021/22 as income streams such as parking, planning and leisure centres are likely to continue to be significantly reduced into the 2021/22 financial year. impact of the pandemic have become apparent.
+Cabinet Members should budget assumptions and the current year prior to budget being presented Council for approval, particles assumptions around incomplexity 2021/22 as income stree parking, planning and leare likely to continue to significantly reduced into financial year. d outcomes for o the final d to Full articularly the come for ams such as eisure centres o be The budget assumptions have been kept under constant review as the impact of the pandemic have become apparent.
 Following the third lockdown the key assumptions and risks associated with the pandemic have been reviewed again and we have made a number of changes to the final budget proposals in line with the Scrutiny recommendations.
 The final budget proposals now include a contingency in relation to local taxation receipts (council tax and business rates) of £2m.
-Furthermore, the general contingency of £1m, included within the draft budget, relating to Covid-19 / economic uncertainties has been increased by a further £2m (to £3m) to reflect the risks linked to the pandemic (including provider support, further losses of income and other additional expenditure such as rising placement costs). proposals to be amended to include a £3m general contingency related to covid-19/economic uncertainties - February 2021 Richard Ambrose, Service Director (Corporate Finance) 3.
-The Capital programme should be divided into those schemes which are fully funded, with deliverable business cases and those that are more aspirational, in order to give members and residents a clearer understanding of the programme.
-This detail should A review of the existing capital programme, approved by the Shadow Authority in February 2020, was undertaken as part of agreeing the proposed programme.
+Furthermore, the general contingency of £1m, included within the draft budget, relating to Covid-19 / economic uncertainties has been increased by a further £2m (to £3m) to reflect the risks linked to the pandemic (including provider support, further losses of income and other additional expenditure such as rising placement costs).
+The final budget proposals to be amended to include a £3m general contingency related to covid-19/economic uncertainties - February 2021 Martin Tett, Leader/ Richard Ambrose, Service Director (Corporate Finance) The Capital programme divided into those scher fully funded, with delive cases and those that are aspirational, in order to and residents a clearer of the programme.
+This mes which are erable business e more give members understanding A review of the existing capital programme, approved by the Shadow Authority in February 2020, was undertaken as part of agreeing the proposed programme.
 This involved ensuring consistency in approach meaning that the proposed programme does not include aspirational projects as we need to make sure that we have a balanced and affordable programme.
-The approach that has been taken should help minimise the amount of slippage in the capital programme and funding risk, as schemes have only been included where there is A medium/longer term strategic capital programme to be developed as part of the MTFP process for next year - December 2021 Leader/Richard Ambrose, Service
+The approach that has been taken should help minimise the amount of slippage in the capital programme and funding risk, as schemes have only been included where there is A medium/longer term strategic capital programme to be developed as part of the MTFP process for next year - December 2021 Katrina Wood, Deputy Leader/Richard Ambrose, Service Director (Corporate Finance)